mwtoews/prevTTim/README.rst

 Build extensions
 ----------------

-A Fortran 90/95 compiler is requird by f2py to build the Python extensions.
+A Fortran 90/95 compiler is required by f2py to build the Python extensions.

 Run the command::